Looking down at his phone, a small, subtle smile begins to creep across Brian Whelan’s face. For just a moment, he is lost in memory.

 The pair share a few laughs as they reminisce about their friend and colleague.

-Jan was the executive director of North Okanagan Youth and Family Services (NOYFSS), Dean worked with at-risk youth; Cammy ran the outreach clinic.
+Jan was the executive director of North Okanagan Youth and Family Services (NOYFSS); Dean worked with at-risk youth; and Cammy ran the outreach clinic.

-Harm reduction back in the ’90s was primarily condoms and needle exchange and was something that was not openly discussed in public.
+Harm reduction in the ’90s was primarily condoms and needle exchange, and it wasn’t openly discussed in public.

 “The original model, we just went out and walk around and handed out harm-reduction supplies,” Jan laughs.
-“Then we hired Cammy as a nurse, and when she came on the scene she said, ‘well no, you have to have a place for them to come to where they feel safe, and then we can start to talk to them about what going on for them.’ ”
+“Then we hired Cammy as a nurse, and when she came on the scene she said, ‘Well no, you have to have a place for them to come to where they feel safe, and then we can start to talk to them about what’s going on for them.’ ”

 Cammy’s vision was a physical space where people could go to get basic supplies, but also a place that provided staff with the opportunity to connect with people and develop relationships.

-“We used it as an engagement tool,” Dean explained.
 “It brought people into space and then you could really get to know their story.
-And then from there you could really do some real work and help them through whatever they were going through.”
+And then from there you could really do some real work and help them through whatever they were going through,” says Dean.

 In the early days, the clinic was not funded.
-It was largely staff who kept the donations coming in allowing for the clinic work to continue.
-It was again Cammy who led the way.
+It was largely staff who kept the donations coming in allowing for the clinic work to continue, led by Cammy.

-During a pubic ceremony held at Polson Park, Brian’s daughter stood in front of the assemblage and spoke.
-Brian recalls his daughter saying that she wished Cammy was her mother.
+During a public ceremony in memory of Cammy held at Polson Park, Brian’s daughter stood and spoke, saying she wished Cammy was her mother.

 “For Cammy to make the inroads she did at a time when harm reduction work was absolutely unacceptable, she had to be a very brave, strong and fully compassionate woman.
-Her presence carries on in our clinic through the people’s lives she touched and the legacy that positions the clinic with such a strong social justice orientation.
 I can only hope my work is oriented by such a strong moral compass and relentlessness as hers was.”

-Brian now works part-time with the Cammy LaFleur Outreach Program, seeing his younger self in the faces he helps; trying to help in the same way that Cammy once helped him.
+Brian now works part-time with the Cammy LaFleur Outreach Program, seeing his younger self in the faces he helps.

 Until his final breath, he vows to protect the clinic and Cammy’s legacy.